 - Practice all of the above — vulnerability, awareness, self-examination, healing modalities, dating someone secure.

 - Seek out a therapist.
 Anxious avoidance is the rarest and most complicated attachment type, and an average person won’t be able to change it alone.
 Most often, professional intervention is required.
 Note that you might need to hop around several therapists before you find someone you can relate with and who you can trust — this is normal.
 Persist with it and when you find someone who suits you, stick with them for the long term otherwise it won’t work.

 We All Lose Control Of Our Attachment Car Sometimes

 Regardless of your attachment style, the road to changing it is filled with obstacles.
 And you will inevitably bump and crash into some of them.

 People lose control of their Attachment Car all the time.
 When it happens to you, don’t beat yourself up about it.
-When you bump into your next obstacle, just put the bitch in reverse, get the car unstuck, adjust course, center grill, and slam the living shit out of that gas pedal.
+When you bump into your next obstacle, just put the bitch in reverse, adjust course, center grill, then slam the living shit out of that gas pedal.

 Then repeat the process at the next obstacle.
 And the next.
 And the next… all up until you reach your destination — the secure attachment.

 A breakup makes us form many limiting beliefs about ourselves that hold us back from recovery and growth.
 Here's how to overcome them.